Assertions are used in test step to verify that the API invocation response is as expected.

 JSONEqual Assertion

-Used to verify that the actual (API response) JSON is equal to the expected JSON.
+Used for verifying that the actual (API response) JSON is equal to the expected JSON.

 Given